-- 53. From the RP waiver component, all orders executed on such a system must comply with the usual RP waiver requirements.
+- 61. When a trading venue operates under such a combination of waivers, it should not execute LIS orders at prices other than the corresponding reference price as specified in Article 4(1) and 4(2) of MiFIR. - 62.
+From the RP waiver component, all orders executed on such a system must comply with the usual RP waiver requirements.
 Under Article 4(1)(a) of MiFIR, a RP waiver may only be granted in respect of a system hence if a trading venue is granted a RP waiver, this waiver and the limitation of its use should apply to all orders placed into the system.
-An application of the waiver limited only to selected orders placed into the system is not possible based on the wording of Article 4(1)(a) of MiFIR. - 54.
+An application of the waiver limited only to selected orders placed into the system is not possible based on the wording of Article 4(1)(a) of MiFIR. - 63.
 Where a waiver request is a combination of waivers including LIS and RP, any transaction resulting from the matching of orders where at least one order is not LIS is subject to Article 5 of MiFIR and counts for the double volume cap calculations.

 3.5.2.
-OMF-LIS waivers
+OMF-LIS waivers - equity and non-equity instruments

-55. Such a combination should be granted upon meeting the necessary requirements for both the LIS and the OMF waivers.
+- 3.6.
+Such a combination should be granted upon meeting the necessary requirements for both the LIS and the OMF waivers.
 With respect to the OMF requirements, when applied to reserve orders, the order should consist of a visible part and a hidden part and further respect the OMF requirements as per Article 8 of RTS 1 or Article 4 of RTS 2 respectively for equity and non-equity instruments.
 Concurrently, regarding the LIS features, size requirements are met where the order is equal to or above the thresholds set in Tables 1 and 2 of Annex II of RTS 1 for equity instruments and Article 3 in conjunction with Annex III of RTS 2 for non-equity instruments.

-3.6.
-Applying for a pre-trade transparency waiver

-- 56. Where a trading venue intends to benefit from a pre-trade transparency waiver, the waiver needs to be granted by the relevant competent authority in each case.
+Applying for a pre-trade transparency waiver equity and non-equity instruments - 64.
+Where a trading venue intends to benefit from a pre-trade transparency waiver, the waiver needs to be granted by the relevant NCA.
 NCAs shall notify ESMA and provide an explanation on the waiver's functioning, in accordance with Article 4(4) of MiFIR.
-ESMA shall use this information for drafting an opinion. - 57.
-ESMA identifies some issues that could potentially delay the processing of a waiver notification and by consequence, the issuance of the relevant opinion:
+ESMA shall use this information for drafting an opinion.
+The following box provides further guidance on how to apply for a waiver in certain circumstances.